Symptoms of a Concussion

 If your child hits his or her head, whether it is an organized sport or not, note a few things:

-- Some have no symptoms initially, keep an eye on him/her: if they develop a severe or worsening headache, repeated vomiting, seizure activity, unsteady gait or slurred speech, then a visit to the ER is in order.
+- Some have no symptoms initially, keep an eye on him/her.
+Visit the ER if they develop a severe or worsening headache, repeated vomiting, seizure activity, unsteady gait or slurred speech.

-- There are subtle signs: a headache, confusion, irritability, drowsiness, blurry vision, and others.
+- Signs can be subtle like a headache, confusion, irritability, drowsiness, blurry vision, and others.

 - Let them know that after they hit their head, it is important to let a parent/coach know (so you can watch for symptoms).